MarzaElise/cats.py/README.md

 7. Where is the documentation?

    - Currently, there is no documentation for this wrapper.
-Alternatively, you can take a look at the [API documentation](https://docs.thecatapi.com) and the source to figure out some stuff.
+Alternatively, you can take a look at the [API documentation](https://docs.thecatapi.com), the docstrings and the source to figure out what you need

 8. Who asked?